pkusnail/EntryTask/README.md

 4. Separate HTTP server and TCP server and put the main logic on TCP server.Backend authentication logic should be done in the TCP server

 5. User information must be stored in a MySQL database.
 Connect by MySQL Go client.
+We can use redis as a user info cache ,for performance improvement purpouse

 ## Non-Functional Requirements & Considerations:

 #### Robustness